 The Tech Team course is for groups looking to provide technical and user support at their site as a help desk.
 In addition to completing both IT courses, Tech Team groups participate in team building activities, build troubleshooting skills, develop routines and professional communication, and give back through community service.

-Launch your local Design League
+Mouse Design League

 Building on young people’s interest in creating new technologies, Mouse Design League is a youth design and technology program through which high school students learn about human-centered design and work with professional mentors to create technologies that address a social need.
+See our recent projects!

 Educators and youth can select from many competency areas and create playlists that include the projects that best align with their learning and youth development goals.